How To Build English Fluency Without Studying

 How I Overcame My Fear of Speaking a Second Language (And How You Can Too)

+English confidence coaching works because the mindset comes first.
+Get that right, and the method has somewhere to land.
 I know what it feels like to have the words stuck in your head and no way to get them out.
-For years I avoided speaking Spanish - hated my accent, worried about mistakes, stayed quiet rather than risk getting it wrong.
+For years I avoided speaking Spanish, hated my accent, worried about mistakes, stayed quiet rather than risk getting it wrong.
 This clip is about what changed.
-Not a method.
-Not a course.
-A mindset.
-I'm now speaking Spanish on camera, imperfect and unbothered, because the point is getting across and that's what actually matters.
-If you're a professional who knows English but keeps yourself quiet to avoid embarrassment, this clip from my podcast 'From Lost To The River' is for you.
+I am now speaking Spanish on camera, imperfect and unbothered, because the point is getting across and that is what actually matters.
+If you are a professional who knows English but keeps yourself quiet to avoid embarrassment, this clip is for you.

 Why Perfectionism Is Killing Your English Confidence (And How to Fix Your Mindset)

+Overcome English perfectionism at work and something shifts.
 Perfectionism is one of the most common reasons professionals stop themselves from speaking English at work.
-In this conversation, author and mindset coach Ben Eden shares a simple but powerful reframe: instead of waiting until you feel confident, act like the person who's already there.
-Progress is progress, no matter the size — and when you start measuring yourself differently, everything changes.
-If you've ever left a meeting wishing you'd said more, this conversation is worth your time.
+In this conversation, author and mindset coach Ben Eden shares a simple but powerful reframe: instead of waiting until you feel confident, act like the person who is already there.
+Progress is progress, no matter the size, and when you start measuring yourself differently, everything changes.
+If you have ever left a meeting wishing you had said more, this conversation is worth your time.

 Why Your Brain Lies to You Before You Even Open Your Mouth

-Before you've said a single word, your mind has already decided how it's going to go wrong.
-In this clip, Richard unpacks the psychology behind why English speakers freeze before they speak - the fear of being misunderstood, the fear of looking foolish, and the story we tell ourselves that feels completely real but isn't.
-F.E.A.R.: False Evidence Appearing Real.
-If you've ever walked away from a conversation thinking you failed, only to realise nothing actually went wrong, this one's for you.
+Speaking English confidently starts before you open your mouth, and so does the fear that stops you.
+Before you have said a single word, your mind has already decided how it is going to go wrong.
+In this clip, Richard unpacks the psychology behind why professionals freeze before they speak: the fear of being misunderstood, the fear of looking foolish, and the story we tell ourselves that feels completely real but isn't.
+F.E.A.R.
+False Evidence Appearing Real.
+If you have ever walked away from a conversation thinking you failed, only to realise nothing actually went wrong, this one is for you.

 Why Senior Executives Struggle to Speak English at Work (Even When They're the Most Qualified in the Room)

-Something specific happens to professionals at the top of their careers when English enters the room.
-They've built their identity around authority, expertise, and the respect of their teams - and suddenly younger colleagues are more comfortable in the conversation than they are.
+Speaking English confidently at work gets harder, not easier, when you reach the top.
+Something specific happens to professionals at the highest level of their careers when English enters the room.
+They have built their identity around authority, expertise, and the respect of their teams, and suddenly younger colleagues are more comfortable in the conversation than they are.
 This clip gets into why that happens: the difference between the professional who just gets in the pool and communicates, and the one still paralysed by a school system that taught them English was about getting it right, not getting it across.